khamidou/khamidou.github.io/_drafts/2014-01-13-move-fast-break-things.markdown

 ---
 layout: post
-title: Move fast, break things
+title: The obsolesence of code
 date: January 11 2014
 ---

-It's early January, and it's been a year since [Aaron Swartz](http://aaronsw.com) left us.
+It's January, and it's been a year since [Aaron Swartz](http://aaronsw.com) left us.
 This reminded me of another programmer who decided to disappear one day, [why the lucky stiff](http://viewsourcecode.org/why/index.html).

 Apparently, one of his last tweets was: